Trees of Mystery

 Trees of Mystery is a park and tourist attraction along U.S. Route 101 (US 101) near the coastal town of Klamath, California.
-It features interpretive trails through Giant Redwoods and a number of unusual tree formations, many of which can be seen from its Trail of Mysterious Trees.
+It features interpretive trails through Coastal Redwoods and a number of unusual tree formations, many of which can be seen from its Kingdom of Trees Trail.
 Its Trail of Tall Tales displays some 50 chainsaw sculptures and carvings illustrating stories of legendary logger Paul Bunyan and his crew.

 Trees of Mystery is best known for its 49 feet statue of Paul Bunyan and 35 feet statue of Bunyan's companion Babe the Blue Ox, which are visible from US 101.
 Constructed largely of wooden beams, chicken wire and stucco, the current Babe was built in 1950 and the current Bunyan in 1961.
 The original Bunyan was built in 1946, but was destroyed by rain that winter.
 In late 2007, the half-ton, 9 foot head of Babe fell to the ground as the result of rain damage; it has since been replaced.

-An early 1950 brochure referred to the attraction as "Unbelievable but True, World's Largest Group of Natures Living Wonders".
+An early 1950 brochure referred to the attraction as "Unbelievable but True, World's Largest Group of Nature's Living Wonders".